-Why We Liked It – They present quality audio in a package that is far more appealing to the average shopper.
+It was a hit with us! – They present quality audio in a package that is far more appealing to the average shopper.

 #6 Sennheiser HD280PRO

-The Sennheiser HD280PRO have a rugged design which provides both comfort and functionality.
-The headband is cushioned with a double-humped pillow which like the Bose set reduces cranial pressure, making them comfier to wear for longer periods.
+The Sennheiser HD280PRO has a rugged design that provides both comfort as well as functionality.
+The Sennheiser HD280PRO headband has a double-humped cushion that, like the Bose set, reduces cranial pressure.
+This makes them more comfortable to wear for longer periods.

-They feature closed-back cushioned ear-cups which can pivot freely allowing for natural adjustment and they completely collapse for storage.
+They are closed-back, cushioned and can pivot freely for natural adjustment.
+They can also collapse for storage.

-They are well-manufactured and the components are of high quality.
-They have been professionally engineered by one of the most reputable companies in the entire industry.
+They are well-made and the components are high quality.
+They were professionally designed by one of the most respected companies in the industry.

-They are low latency, and isolate aggressively, attenuating over background noise as you listen, for an exemplary listening experience.
+They have low latency and can isolate aggressively, attenuating background noise as you listen for an exceptional listening experience.

-The audio is broad-range, equalized but rich with textured dynamics.
+The audio is balanced, rich and full of textured dynamics.